 One of the most popular tourist places in Nainital, Tiffin Top is also known as Dorothy’s Seat.
 It gives the most picturesque view of the Nainital city and beautiful Kumaon mountains.

-Perched at a height of 2,290 metres, this place is a photographer’s paradise.
-It is a famous picnic spot and as a matter of fact, derives its name Tiffin Top for being the most desired place to have tiffin on the hilltop.
+Perched at 2,290 meters, this place is a photographer’s paradise.
+It is a famous picnic spot and as a matter of fact, derives its name from being the most desired place to have tiffin on the hilltop.

 Timings: 6 am to 6 pm